btrimoui/cisco-dynatrace-intersight-alarms/README.md

 - 🖥️ Cisco Intersight Appliance faults (not available via SNMP)
 - 📊 3x more alarms for UCS Servers available via REST API vs SNMP
 - 📊 2.3x more alarms for UCS IOM/Chassis available via REST API vs SNMP

+### Lifecycle Management

+- **Active alarms** are reported as Dynatrace problems and refreshed on every poll.
+- **Cleared or acknowledged alarms** are detected by diffing successive polls.
+A resolution event is sent to close the corresponding Dynatrace problem within ~1 minute.
+- **Intersight outages** trigger cached refresh events to keep problems open until connectivity returns.

 ---